EU AI Act Article 2 — Does It Apply to US Companies?

 What US companies should do now

 First, map your AI output flows to identify any EU nexus.
 Second, classify each in-scope system against the risk framework.
 Third, assess whether any of your current AI practices fall under the already-enforceable prohibited categories.
-Fourth, begin AI literacy training for staff who operate or use AI systems.
-Fifth, for high-risk systems, start the conformity assessment process — August 2, 2026 is months away, not years.
+Fourth, begin AI literacy training for staff who operate or use AI systems — this obligation is already active, regardless of any Omnibus deferral.
+Fifth, for high-risk systems, begin the conformity assessment process even under the proposed extended timeline: a typical compliance program requires 4 to 6 months from initiation to a Declaration of Conformity, and registration in the EU database (Article 71) cannot occur until that process is complete.

-The organizations that begin compliance now have the advantage of time.
-Those that wait face compressed timelines, higher costs, and enforcement risk when national market surveillance authorities begin active supervision from August 2026.
+The organizations that begin compliance now have the advantage of time under either regime.
+Those that wait face compressed timelines, higher costs, and enforcement risk: the AI Office and national market surveillance authorities obtain full enforcement powers on 2 August 2026 regardless of the Omnibus, and the prohibited practices and Article 4 obligations are already enforceable today.

 Related reading